-The minor in computer and information science requires at least 18 credit hours, distributed as follows: CSCI 230, 240, 265, 300, 340, and 362.
+The undergraduate minor in computer and information science requires at least 20 credit hours in CSCI 230, 240, 265, 300, 340, and 362.
+Course prerequisites must be fulfilled prior to enrollment in CSCI courses.

 A minimum grade point average of 2.5 must be maintained in these courses.
 At least 9 credit hours of the minor must be taken at IUPUI.